LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 should be deleted after the tests completion.
 The `clean_file/1` and `clean_directory/1` protected predicates can be used for this purpose.
-For example, assuming that the tests create a `foo.txt` text file and a `tmp` directory in the same directory of the tests object:
+For example, assuming that the tests create a `foo.txt` text file and a `tmp` directory in the same directory as the tests object:

 	cleanup :-
 		^^clean_file('foo.txt'),